FDMediagroep/fd-cypress-recorder/README.md

 # Fd Cypress Recorder

 `Fd Cypress Recorder` is a minimal plugin which records user interactions with a website.
 The interactions are then converted to Cypress test code which you can copy and paste into a Cypress test.
-The plugin only automatically record click on `anchors`.
+The plugin only automatically record click on `anchors` and `buttons`.
 If you want to do some custom actions, e.g. click on `span`, you can open up the context menu to record custom actions.

 ## Installation